Furniture Care and Information

 Please do not sit or place an amount of weight onto the edge of a tabletop as this may cause the table to tip.

-Never attempt to lift heavy furniture on your own, always seek assistance and wherever possible please dismantle any heavy items before moving them to a new location.
+Never attempt to lift heavy furniture on your own, Furniture should be emptied before moving, and should never be pushed along on its legs or legs leant on at an angle, this will cause joint damage.
+Always seek assistance and wherever possible please dismantle any heavy items before moving them to a new location.

 Please periodically tighten bolts and screws on all self-assembly items, as these may work loose over time.
 Furniture placed in conservatories or next to a window may change colour due to sunlight.